Slovene Riviera

 The Slovene Riviera (Slovenska obala) is the coastline of Slovenia, located on the Gulf of Trieste, by the Adriatic Sea.
 It is part of the Istrian peninsula and is 46.6 km long.
 The region comprises the towns of Koper and Piran with Portorož, and the municipality of Izola.
-It is a seaside tourist destination, with a vibrant multiethnic Slovenian and Italian heritage.
+It is a seaside tourist destination, with a vibrant multiethnic Roman, Venetian, Austrian, Italian and Slovenian heritage.

 Geography

-Located in Slovene Istria, the Riviera belongs to the Coastal–Karst Statistical Region and to the historical region of the Slovene Littoral.
+Located in Slovene Istria, the Riviera belongs to the Coastal–Karst Statistical Region and to the historical region of the Austrian Littoral.
 It is bordered to the north by Italy and to the south by Croatia.
 The northernmost point is the headland of Debeli Rtič, by the Gulf of Koper; and the southernmost one is the village of Sečovlje, by the Gulf of Piran, located close the Sečovlje Salina Nature Park.

 The 14 settlements on the coast, divided by municipality, are: